 Offered on its own proprietary web and mobile devices apps, ZuluTrade also supports multiple brokers.
 Social interaction capabilities are available on this platform, but copy trading sits as its mainstay.

-The followers are provided with a vast selection of quality providers which can be searched and selected with professional and advanced search tools.
+The followers are provided with a vast ion of quality providers which can be searched and ed with professional and advanced search tools.
 With its algorithmic Trader Combos feature, a follower is given the ability to combine and copy the strategies of multiple providers.

-There is also the Social Charts feature, which shows the definite entry points placed by providers, as well as their recently closed positions.
+There is also the Social Charts feature, which shows the definite entry points placed by providers and their recently closed positions.
 Overall, ZuluTrade is the best social trading platform in the market, and you can try the platform for free with a demo account.

 See Also: Brokers Providing Demo Account